ROCm/omnitrace/docs/how-to/profiling-python-scripts.rst

 .. note::

-   The ``--trace-c`` option does not incorporate Omnitrace's dynamic instrumentation support, rather it just enables profiling the underlying C function call within the Python interpreter.
+   The ``--trace-c`` option does not incorporate Omnitrace's dynamic instrumentation support.
+   It only enables profiling the underlying C function call within the Python interpreter.

 Selective instrumentation
 -----------------------------------

-Similar to the ``omnitrace`` executable, command-line options exist for restricting, including, and excluded the desired functions and modules, e.g. ``--function-exclude "^__init__$"``.
+Similar to the ``omnitrace`` executable, command-line options exist for restricting, including, and excluding certain functions and modules, for example, ``--function-exclude "^__init__$"``.
-Alternatively, adding ``@profile`` decorator to the primary function of interest in combination with the ``-b`` / ``--builtin`` option will narrow the scope of the instrumentation to this function and its children.
+Alternatively, adding the ``@profile`` decorator to the primary function of interest in combination with the ``-b`` / ``--builtin`` option will narrow the scope of the instrumentation to this function and its children.